Bang Si-hyuk

-Early life
+Early life and education

-Bang Si-hyuk was born to Bang Geuk-yoon, former president of the Korea Workers' Compensation and Welfare Corporation at the Korea Social Insurance Research Institute, and his wife, Choi Myung-ja.
-He has a younger sister.
-His cousin, Bang Jun-hyuk, is the founder of Netmarble, South Korea's largest mobile-gaming company, while his maternal uncle, politician and former journalist Choi Kyu-sik, was appointed as the South Korean ambassador to Hungary in 2018.
+Bang was born to Bang Geuk-yoon, former president of the Korea Workers' Compensation and Welfare Corporation at the Korea Social Insurance Research Institute, and his wife, Choi Myung-ja.
+Bang has a younger sister.

 Bang developed a passion for music from an early age, having grown up in a musical home, but was discouraged from pursuing a career in the industry by his parents.
-He formed a band with friends while in middle school and began writing and performing songs he had composed.
-Bang attended Kyunggi High School before graduating from Seoul National University with a degree in aesthetics.
+Bang formed a band with his friends while in middle school and wrote and performed songs he composed.
+He attended Kyunggi High School before graduating from Seoul National University with a degree in aesthetics.

 Career

 Bang debuted as a composer while in college.
-He met Park Jin-young during the mid-1990s, and the pair often partnered together as a songwriting duo.
+In 1994, he won the Yoo Jae-ha Music Contest and began his career in earnest writing and producing songs.
+He met Park Jin-young in 1997, and the pair often partnered together as a songwriting duo.
 When Park founded his company JYP Entertainment, Bang joined him as a composer, arranger and producer.
 One of their early successes was the first-generation group g.o.d.
-They were largely responsible for the production of g.o.d's debut album Chapter 1, with Park serving as the producer and primary songwriter while Bang arranged the instrumentation and music.
 Some of g.o.d's most famous songs arranged by Bang include "One Candle" and "Road".
 Bang's stage name "Hitman" originated from this period, when g.o.d enjoyed success as one of the country's best-selling and most popular boy bands of the early 2000s, earning himself and Park a reputation as "hit makers".
 Besides g.o.d, Bang has produced or composed for many other artists, including veterans Im Chang-jung and Park Ji-yoon, singer-actor Rain, groups Wonder Girls, 2AM, and Teen Top, and R&B singer Baek Ji-young.

 In 2005, Bang left JYP and founded his own company, Big Hit Entertainment, where he continued to write, compose and produce for its artists.
 Under the Big Hit label, he signed up RM, at age 15, who would go on to lead the boy band BTS.
-Bang believes that a singer is a performer first and that singing their own songs is not necessary for an artist to achieve good results.
 He co-wrote six songs for BTS in their 2016 album Wings.
 Its success garnered Bang the Best Producer Award at the Mnet Asian Music Awards and the Songwriter Award at the Melon Music Awards that year.
 In June 2018, he was named one of Variety's International Music Leaders due to BTS' achievements.